schemaio/schema-js/README.md

 ### Set your public key

-Create an account on https://schema.io and get your public API key from `Admin > Settings > API Keys`.
+Sign up at https://schema.io and get your public API key from `Admin > Settings > API Keys`.

 Your public key provides access to public resources within your account.
 Unlike your private key, it starts with `pk_` and cannot be used to access sensitive data.